nikolapaunovic195/l-ai-lani/README.md

 - Patrick Gatpandan - Front-end developer
 - Xiaojun Gong - Front-end developer

 © 2025 snail pace creations.
-All rights reserved.
+All rights reserved. <br>
 This software and its contents may not be copied, modified, or distributed without explicit permission from snail pace creations.